 Product information sheet (PDF)

-- Coverage can be modified to cover only new conditions occurring from policy inception onward, only unknown pre-existing conditions, or both.
+- Site pollution coverage can be modified to cover only new conditions occurring from policy inception onward, only unknown pre-existing conditions, or both.

 - Coverage may be provided for mold, fungus and legionella.